 A successful hybrid course involves much more than transferring lectures or other course materials to the Web.
 It requires rethinking and redesigning your course, learning online teaching skills and learning technology tools.

 Think of it as “migration”; once the traditional course materials move to the hybrid format, the entire course is never the same again.

 Commitment of Time and Energy

-It is critical to commit the time necessary to redesign a traditional course into a Hybrid course that blends the face-to-face and online learning activities.
-We recommend lead time of one to two semesters to work on your Hybrid course before teaching it.
+It is critical to commit the time necessary to redesign a traditional course into a hybrid course that blends face-to-face and online learning activities.
+We recommend lead time of one to two semesters to work on your hybrid course before teaching it.